DESCRIPTION

 Tour Description

-Along the way to our journey to Delphi, you will see the plain of Beotia, an agricultural center surrounded by cotton plantations and you will also pass through the city of Theva (Thebes), the birthplace of King Oedipus.
+After meeting your professionally trained and licensed guide on the pier, you will begin your journey to Delphi.
+Along the way, you will see the plain of Beotia, an agricultural center surrounded by cotton plantations and you will also pass through the city of Theva, the birthplace of King Oedipus.
 You will continue towards Mt.
 Parnassos, making a brief rest stop outside the town of Levadia.

 You will then drive on to Delphi, which dates to the ninth century B.C. and whose allure includes an amazing hillside setting and ruins that will intrigue even the most skeptical.